amaatouq/archived_artwork_gender_bias/Readme.md

-# Guess the Correlation Game
+# Artwork Gender Bias Experiment

 _This project was generated with [create-empirica-app](https://github.com/empiricaly/create-empirica-app)._